VisualFP/docs/SA/design_concept/content/poc/options_ui_threepenny.typ

 Threepenny also offers the possibility of implementing the application in
 #ac("FRP") style @threepenny_gui.

-Using Haskell on both the front and back end would be an advantage over other frameworks.
+Using Haskell on both the front and backend would be an advantage over other frameworks.
 Threepenny's #ac("FRP") specific functions should allow for a good architecture.